bryanlammon/supra/readme.md

 An "at" is optional, and Supra will ensure that citation types that require an "at" have one.

+Two notes about what Supra doesn't add:
+First, Supra does not add signals like *see* or *but see*.
+You have to add those manually.
-Note, Supra will change all subsequent citations to the `*supra* note #` format; it will not insert `*Id.*`s.
+Second, Supra will not insert *Id*s where appropriate.
+All citations after the first are in "*supra* note" format.
-So if you cite the same source in subsequent footnotes, you must manually add the `*Id.*`s.
+So if you cite the same source in subsequent footnotes, you must manually add the *Id.*s.

 #### Internal Cross-References

 Supra can also add cross-references to other footnotes.
 This requires adding an ID to the referred-to footnote, which is a unique string that begins with a `?`, is surrounded by brackets, and is the first thing in the footnote.
 The footnote can then be referred to with that ID.

-Supra will not add *supra*, *infra*, or the word "note" to these cross-references.
-There are too many ways of phrasing internal cross-references (*e.g.*, *see* *supra* note 1; *see* *supra* text accompanying notes 1–2; *see* *infra* notes 3 & 4 and accompanying text).
-Supra doesn't know which phrasing you want.
-So you must write the rest of the internal cross-reference yourself.

-Note, if you want your footnote cross-references to be easily updated fields (using the [post-processor options](#field-cross-references)), ensure that there are no commas after *infra* or *supra*.
-Otherwise, Supra will not recognize the cross-reference.

 ```Markdown
 # A Footnote with a Cross-References